Anarchy (international relations): Critiques, syntheses, and extensions

 Many scholars have found the traditional paradigms of international relations to be either fundamentally problematic or too simplistic to be of use.
 David Lake, for example, argues that the "-isms" have impeded theoretical progress rather than enhancing it and that they should be discarded.
 Gideon Rose coined the term "neoclassical realism" to describe scholars who sought to enrich neorealism with insights from traditional or classical realism.
 John H. Herz sought to synthesize realism and liberalism into what he called "realist liberalism."
 Bear F. Braumoeller derived and tested a theory that combines realism and liberalism and showed that neither was sufficient to explain Great Power behavior without the other.

 Challenges

 Some scholars argue that the international system is not anarchic, but rather that it entails hierarchies.
-Other scholars, such as Charles Kindleberger, Stephen D. Krasner, and Robert Gilipin, argued that the international system is characterized by hegemony, which alters and mitigates the effects of anarchy.
+Other scholars, such as Charles Kindleberger, Stephen D. Krasner, and Robert Gilpin, argued that the international system is characterized by hegemony, which alters and mitigates the effects of anarchy.

+A 2025 study in World Politics showed through formal modelling that a monopoly on violence in the international system would not necessarily produce more order and peace than an international order with multiple holders of violent capabilities.
+The authors show that it is possible for states in anarchy to construct self-enforcing institutions that maintain peace.